ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 ## [From _The Democratic advocate._](https://chroniclingamerica.loc.gov/lccn/sn85038292/1887-09-17/ed-1/seq-4)

 #### 1887-09-17 &middot; Westminster, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+I have just beard the following good
+story on Chief Justice Bleckly, says a
 writer in the Augusta (Ga.)
 Chronicle:
 All who know Judge Bleckly and recall
 his long, waving hair and beard will appre­